Thanks to rising food costs, shoppers are once again warming up to frozen food.

 Was the frozen broccoli to blame?
 No, she just needed some pointers to make that substitution with more confidence and better results next time.

 Then I was perusing Cooking at Home, the new book by David Chang and Priya Krishna.
 “Your freezer is your pantry,” they both maintain.
-Chang, who’s one of the country’s most celebrated chefs, happily stocks his kitchen with everything from instant ramen noodles to – you guessed it – frozen food, and lots of it.
-These days, he’s a busy working parent, and like generations of busy home cooks before him, the emphasis is on delicious and fast with minimum cleanup.
+Chang, who’s one of the country’s most celebrated chefs, happily stocks his kitchen with everything from instant ramen noodles to frozen food, and lots of it.
+These days, he’s a busy working parent.
+Like generations of home cooks before him, his emphasis is on delicious and fast with minimum cleanup.

 Chang and Krishna note that their moms reached for frozen veg all the time (price performer!).
 Mine did not.
 She was a reluctant cook who reached for a can opener more often than not, and our freezer seemed reserved for Häagen-Daz.
 Even now, my freezer is tiny, so what’s in there can’t hang around forever.